-- When you present yourself for examination, you must: - hand in an electronic pdf version and at least four printed copies of the dissertation at the administrative officer of the disciplinary group concerned, either before 1 September (for the December graduation ceremony) or before 1 December (for the March graduation ceremony); or - hand in at least 11 printed copies of the dissertation at the administrative officer of the disciplinary group concerned, either before 1 September (for the December graduation ceremony) or before 1 December (for the March graduation ceremony). - You do a final oral examination that deals with the dissertation.
-The examination is set by the Faculty Board, and the supervisor, the internal examiner and, if practically possible, the external examiners must be present. - o Consult Part 1 (General) of the Calendar for the general regulations for doctoral programmes with regard to examinations and examiners for doctoral dissertations. - Where applicable and feasible, and taking into account the requirements set by the University, you are encouraged, before reporting for the examination, to submit a manuscript or manuscripts on the results of your research for publication in recognised academic journals. - For technical guidelines on the appearance, duplication and binding of dissertations, consult Part 1 (General) of the Calendar.
+- When you present yourself for examination, you must submit an electronic pdf version of the dissertation through Turnitin and at the administrative officer of the disciplinary group concerned, either before 1 September (for the December graduation ceremony) or before 1 December (for the March graduation ceremony). - You will be required to orally defend your dissertation to a panel that includes the examiners and academic representatives from the discipline groups and that will determine the outcome of the defence - Consult Part 1 (General Rules) of the Yearbook for the general regulations for doctoral programmes with regard to examinations and examiners for doctoral dissertations. - Where applicable and feasible, and taking into account the requirements set by the University, you are encouraged, before reporting for the examination, to submit a manuscript or manuscripts on the results of your research for publication in recognised academic journals. - For technical guidelines on the appearance, duplication and binding of dissertations, consult Part 1 (General Rules) of the Yearbook.